-Having to jump through hoops to get your optin page just the way you want it can be a drag for a beginner or veteran digital marketer.
+Having to jump through hoops to get your optin page just the way you want can be a drag for a beginner or veteran digital marketer.

-Builderall’s 3 Page Builders
+Builderall’s 3+ Page Builders

-Here’s why: Builderall has 3-page builders!
+Here’s why: BA has 3+ website builders!

 Clickfunnel’s Single Page Builder